Context Adaptive Cooperation: Introduction

 \subsection{Roadmap}

-The article is made up of~\ref{sec:conclusion} sections. \Cref{sec:model} presents the computing model and \Cref{sec:CAC-definition} gives a property-based definition of the \CAC cooperation abstraction.
-Then, on the feasibility side, \Cref{sec:simple-algorithm-1} presents a relatively simple implementation of the \CAC abstraction that assumes $t<n/4$. \Cref{sec:CAC-in-action} presents an efficient \CAC-based solution of the Cascading Consensus problem.
+The article is structured into~\ref{sec:conclusion} sections.
+First, \Cref{sec:model} introduces the computing model while \Cref{sec:CAC-definition} provides a formal definition of the \CAC cooperation abstraction.
+Then, on the feasibility front, \Cref{sec:simple-algorithm-1} showcases a first implementation of the \CAC primitive that assumes $t<n/4$ \insertft{but is easy to explain and understand}.
+Next, \Cref{sec:CAC-in-action} demonstrates how \CAC can be used to solve two synchronization problems of immediate practical relevance: \snaming (\Cref{sec:sname}), which provides processes with unique names while minimizing their information-theoretic entropy, and \emph{Consensus} with optimistic termination (\Cref{sec:cas-cons-tot}).
+The consensus implementation we present (termed \emph{\CCons}) exploits the \CAC abstraction to offer a ladder of harmoniously degrading fast paths that directly arise from the optimistic performance of our CAC implementation (\Cref{sec:opti-algorithm}) to consensus.
 Finally, \Cref{sec:conclusion} concludes the article.
-Due to page limitation, some developments appear only in appendices (including an optimal implementation of \CAC, and a use of \CAC to solve a Byzantine-tolerant ``short-naming'' problem, and proofs).
+Due to page limitations, additional developments are provided in the appendices, including an implementation of \CAC which only requires $t<n/3$ and detailed proofs.